Divy1211/AoE2DE_UGC_Guide/docs/general/xs/bugs.md

 ```
 3. Include the script in the scenario or RMS
 4. Run the `main` function of the script in the scenario (it will run automatically in an RMS)
-5. When a game is played using the scenario or RMS, any `#!java 1` or `#!java 0` at the beginning of the lines are omitted in the resulting message on screen.
+5. When a game is played using the scenario or RMS, any `#!cpp 1` or `#!cpp 0` at the beginning of the lines are omitted in the resulting message on screen.

 ## Quirks